5 Fun Tips for a Simple Christmas Focused on Christ

 One rule we still follow is not to buy every toy or gadget that our kids or that our hearts desire.
 Simple Christmas gifts are thoughtful instead of impulsive and leave room for character-building, gratitude, and contentment.

-There are opportunities, despite the intensive focus on shopping, to shine the light on Christ during the holidays.
+There are opportunities, despite the intense focus on shopping, to shine a light on Christ during the holidays.

 And there are some commercialized aspects of the holiday that our family has enjoyed.